 Finally, a large arbor reel has a tremendous line capacity, has a low start up inertia when a fish pulls and yet has fast line retrieval similar to a multiplier, but without the weight.

 There are many reels on the market to choose from.
 Go out and handle them in the store or preferably on the riverbank and decide according to your pocket.

 Salmon Fly Lines

-A careful choice of fly line type is essential when one considers the depth at which a salmon fly must be presented.
+A careful choice of fly line type is essential when considering the depth at which a salmon fly must be presented.
 Sinking lines are chosen according to the sink rate that is specified by the manufacturer.
 In warm water, we fish a fly close to the surface on a floating line.
-In cold water, we fish a fly slow and deep either on a sinking line or a sinking tip line.
-Please bear in mind, however, that the size and weight of fly, type of leader and speed of flow will ultimately affect the depth at which your fly fishes.
+In cold water, we fish a fly slow and deep, either on a sinking line or a sinking tip line.
+Please bear in mind, however, that the size and weight of the fly, type of leader and speed of flow will ultimately affect the depth at which your fly fishes.

 There are very many lines to choose from.
 Here are some specific notes of interest.

-In recent years, fly line technology has advanced rapidly and the introduction of “Spey casting” fly lines have been developed and replaced the traditional double tapered line.
-The Spey casting fly lines have an extra length of forward belly, which allows easier loading of the rod, but also with better shooting capacity from a thinner running line.
+In recent years, fly line technology has advanced rapidly, and the introduction of “Spey casting” fly lines have been developed and replaced the traditional double tapered line.
+The Spey casting fly lines have an extra length of the forward belly, which allows easier loading of the rod, but also with better shooting capacity from a thinner running line.